twallema/influenza-USA/data/README.md

 + `FluView_Subtypes_17-18.csv`: Downloaded from FluView: https://www.cdc.gov/fluview/surveillance/2024-week-46.html

++ `influenza-surveillance-summary_NC_23-24.pdf`: End-of-season report on the 23-24 Influenza season in North Carolina.
+Of special interest is the figure at the bottom of page 6 titled 'Influenza Positive Tests Reported by PHE Facilities', whose data will be extracted using WebPlotDigitizer.
+Downloaded from https://flu.ncdhhs.gov/data.htm

 ### initial condition

 + `initial_condition_2017-2018.csv`: Contains the initial condition and model parameters of Josh' reference model, obtained by calibrating the model (no age groups or spatial patches) to the 2017-2018 Influenza season.